We are saddened to announce the passing of Thomas Charles Perry, 76 of Akron, NY, Chairman Emeritus of Perry’s Ice Cream on June 4, 2017.

 Mr. Perry served the local community by volunteering his time as a member of The Akron Lions Club and Boy Scouts and Cub Scouts of Akron.
 Through the years, he held the positions of Treasurer of the Akron Masonic Lodge, Village of Akron Mayor, and Trustee for 20 years.
 He also served on the Board of Directors for the Bank of Akron and Ford Gum.
 He was actively involved with the First United Methodist Church in Akron, NY, being a member of numerous committees throughout the years.

 He was very involved in the dairy/ice cream industry, having served as the International Ice Cream Association’s (IICA) Treasurer (1989-1991).
-Mr. Perry was the recipient of numerous awards, such as The Virginia Dare Award and “The President’s Award” (1963), International Ice Cream Association, “Soaring Eagle: Above & Beyond The Call of Duty” Award (1999).
+Mr. Perry also served as IICA chair from 1999-2001.
+He was the recipient of numerous awards, such as The Virginia Dare Award and “The President’s Award” (1963), International Ice Cream Association, “Soaring Eagle: Above & Beyond The Call of Duty” Award (2001).
 He was named Akron Citizen of the Year (2002) and MDA, “Humanitarian of the Year” (2003).
 He also received The Abraham Lincoln Leadership Award (2004).
 After his retirement, Mr. Perry and his wife, Marilyn divided their time between Akron, NY and Sarasota, FL.
 He enjoyed reading, traveling and watching Siesta Key Beach sunsets.
 His children were his pride and joy.
 He loved and cherished his grandchildren, celebrating their joys and achievements.

 Tom was the cornerstone of strength in the foundation of his family.
 He had a combination of strong character, humble demeanor and core values of a “good man”.
 Everyone who knew him sensed his love of life, warmth and positive nature.
 He weathered the storms of life with courage and the grace that came from his deep faith in God.